-I would describe myself as an honest and straight talking counsellor.
+I would describe myself as an empathic, yet honest and straight talking counsellor.
 I am hoping that I will be able to answer any questions you may have about me below, but if not, I am happy to talk through anything further you wish to know, so please do contact me.

-I have a Diploma in Person-centred counselling.
-This was gained over four years, and gave me practical as well as theory based experience.
+I am a qualified counsellor, and my Diploma was gained over four years.
+During this time, I gained practical as well as theory based experience.

 Going through this training means that I am a member of a counselling association, helping to ensure professionalism, and the safety of my client work.

 We would work out of a secure and private space.
 Our work together would be confidential, and this would include any self-harm or suicidal tendencies.
-There are exceptions to this confidentiality in the form of breaking certain laws, but I would explain this to you at the start of our sessions.
+I would explain this in more detail in our initial session.

 You have the freedom to disclose as little or as much as you like to me.
 I will not force you to speak or bully you into talking about certain issues.
 I will listen a lot throughout our sessions.
 I will offer you a place to express your thoughts and fears, together finding a way for you to move forward in dealing with whatever stresses and issues you may have.

 If you would like any further information about anything I've discussed, please take a look at my website, or feel free to contact me.
 I am available to talk through any concerns you have regarding counselling.
 My initial meeting would be free, so if you feel you need a book a session, please do feel you can come and speak to me.